-My name is Megan M. McCullen, and I am a visiting instructor of Anthropology at Alma College, and a doctoral candidate in Anthropology at Michigan State University.
+My name is Megan M. McCullen, and I am about to begin my time as the Director of the Gordon L. Grosscup Museum of Anthropology and the Planetarium at Wayne State University in Detroit, MI .
 I’m a transplant from the east coast into the Great Lakes, having moved out here for college years ago.
-My research focuses on Native American communities of the Great Lakes during the seventeenth century.
+My anthropological research focuses on Native American communities of the Great Lakes during the seventeenth century.
 I use historical documents and archaeological data to try and understand how migration/relocation affected these communities.
-I have taught a variety of anthropology courses including:

 I have extensive experience in, and passion for, educational outreach beyond the classroom.
 This began in college when I volunteered in the hand-on Discovery Room at our Natural History Museum.
 Since then I have engaged in many kinds of outreach including blogging, creating object-based learning activities, place-based learning activities, and hands-on experimentation.